wayne987/tp/docs/DeveloperGuide.md

 ### 1.1 Purpose

-My Fitness Buddy is a desktop application that helps users keep track of their weight and calorie intake/output.
+My Fitness Buddy is a desktop application that helps users keep track of their weight and calorie input/output.

 ### 1.2 Audience

-Refer to the guide [_Setting up and getting started_](SettingUp.md).
+The audience of My Fitness Buddy are soldiers that are under going basic military training and are in the PES 'B' Pending batch.
+This app is catered to help them easily keep track of their weights and calories daily.
+The app is also able to display these information in a fruitful manner making it easy for soldiers to visualise their progress.
 --------------------------------------------------------------------------------------------------------------------

 ## **2. Design**